 - If you awoke one day as a flower, what flower would you choose to be?

 - If you could choose one hobby that now seems out of your reach either financially or time-wise, what hobby would you take up and why?
-This can lead to a productive conversation about the types of things valued by different demographics.
+(This ice breaker question can lead to a productive conversation about the types of things valued by different demographics.)

 - Thinking about the architecture of houses, what type of architecture is the best fit for you?
 What appeals to you about your choice?

-Use these questions and ones that you generate yourself by knowing your audience and what will amuse your participants.
+Use these fun ice breaker questions and ones that you generate yourself by knowing your audience and what will amuse your participants.
 You can't go wrong with ice breaker fun questions.
 You can trust that when you use questions like these, your participants will generate the fun.